 TGbc Editor: Insert the following paragraph and associated figure after the 5th paragraph

-Figure 10-37b (Example of a frame exchange with ) shows another example of a frame exchange when the is used.
+Figure 10-37b (Example of a frame exchange with NFRP Trigger frames for GCR acknowledgment request) shows another example of a frame exchange when the NFRP Trigger frame for GCR acknowledgment request is used.
 The HE AP sends several A-MSDUs using the GCR block ack retransmission policy.
-The HE AP then sends a to all 5 group members of the GCR group and waits for the NDP feedback report responses, by which the HE AP knows which group member failed to receive at least one of the A-MSDUs group member 3 5 . hen the HE AP sends a GCR MU-BAR Trigger frame to group members 3 and 5 and waits for the BlockAck frames.
-After receiving the BlockAck frames, the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous AMSDUs).
+The HE AP then sends a NFRP Trigger frame for GCR acknowledgment request to all 5 group members of the GCR group and waits for the NDP feedback report responses, by which the HE AP knows which group member failed to receive at least one of the A-MSDUs.
+In this example, the responses from group members 1, 3 and 4 are 0s, indicating that all A-MSDUs are received; the response from group member 3 is 1, indicating that at least one A-MSDU was not received; group member 5 did not send any response due to reception failure of the NFRP Trigger frame.
+Then the HE AP sends a GCR MU-BAR Trigger frame to group members 3 and 5 and waits for the BlockAck frames.
+After receiving the BlockAck frames, the HE AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs).

-Figure 10-37b—Example of a frame exchange with NFRP Trigger frames
+Figure 10-37b—Example of a frame exchange with NFRP Trigger frames for GCR acknowledgment request